vbookshelf/Faith-Scrolling-Web-App-Code/README.md

 This is how to use the python server on a Mac:

 - Open the Terminal.
-- Navigate to the folder containing index.html file.
+- Navigate to the folder containing the index.html file.
 - Start the server by typing this in the terminal:<br>
 ```
   python3 -m http.server 8000